 The ORSA report projects capital requirements for the next three years based on both expected business volumes and market conditions and results from the Company's stress and scenario testing framework.
 It considers the suitability of the Standard Formula capital calculation SCR, against those capital requirements derived from the Company's own view of risks, based on its own assessment using the ECM.
-It has been concluded that the Standard Formula is an appropriate measure for the Company's risks.
+It has been concluded that the Standard Formula is an appropriate measure for the Company's risks over a one-year time horizon.